zeniafragaki/Diabetes_Classification/README.md

 This MATLAB project implements a machine learning model that predicts whether a person has diabetes based on health features and daily habbits.
 The model uses a **Support Vector Machine (SVM)** for classification.

+-All algorithms have been designed in MATLAB R2024b @ AMD Ryzen 5 7600X , 16GB RAM with Windows 11.

 ##  Dataset